Wraient/curd/README.md

 # Curd

-A cli application to stream anime with [Anilist](https://anilist.co/) integration and Discord RPC.
+A cli application to stream anime with [Anilist](https://anilist.co/) integration and Discord RPC written in golang.

 Note: This currently only works for linux.